-And outside – where scents change with each change of wind – each fresh new in-smell is savoured and examined – they search out all the different meanings behind the smells, and notice the slightest contrasts and changes.
+And – outside where scents change with each change of wind – each fresh new in-smell is savoured and examined, as they notice the slightest contrasts and changes, and search out all the different meanings behind the smells.

 We're only interested in the new in-smells around us.
-We want to know if there's anything edible or dangerous around us.
-So we want to concentrate on the residue of the in-scent while breathing out, with no interest in the out breath.
+We want to know if there's anything edible or dangerous outside of our bodies.
+So we want to concentrate on the residue of the in-scent even when breathing out, with no interest in our own habitual, normal out-smell.

 Do this for a few breaths.
 Where do you sense the scent?

 It feels to me, like the sensation extends first to the upper half of my head, and then fills up the entire space above the roof of my mouth, behind the cheek bones, spreading out to the ears and the back of the head.
 And after a few breaths this sensation seems to spread to my body.